Monica Padman: Early life and education

-Padman was born in Atlanta, Georgia, to an engineer father and a computer programmer mother.
+Padman was born in Duluth, Georgia, to a Malayali engineer father and a computer programmer mother.
 Her mother moved to the United States from India at the age of six, and her father moved to the United States from India as a college student for educational opportunities.
 While attending Duluth High School, Padman took Advanced Placement classes and was on the cheerleading squad- where she served as a flyer.
 During her time at DHS, Padman and her team secured two state championships in cheerleading.
-Padman graduated from Duluth High School in 2006 and attended the University of Georgia on the Hope Scholarship, which was awarded to high performing high school students in Georgia.
+Padman graduated from Duluth High School in 2006 and attended the University of Georgia on the Hope Scholarship, which is a merit-based scholarship funded by the Georgia Lottery.

 Padman cites her love of the show Friends and the film Good Will Hunting as making her want to become an actor when she was in eighth grade.
 She began studying theater in high school and, in college at the University of Georgia, she double-majored in theater and public relations, choosing the latter in order to placate her parents.
 Padman completed an internship at the Radmin Company while in college.
 She graduated in 2009 from UGA with a 4.0 GPA with both BA and ABJ degrees and afterwards moved to Los Angeles.